 Have a horse-crazy kid?
 Get them riding at the Clearwater Bay Equestrian Centre.
 The CEEC is a private member-based club that offers riding options to non-members.
 Non-members are able to book private lessons, one-hour rides and assessments.
 It even offers a package for children between the ages of four and five.

-Admission: See full price list here.
+Admission: See full price list here

-Opening Hours: Daily at various timeslots, refer to schedule here.
+Daily at various timeslots, refer to schedule here.

 Hong Kong Snake Safaris

 Established by nature enthusiast and snake catcher for the Hong Kong Police William Sargent, Hong Kong Snake Safaris takes small groups on night safari hikes (kids over 8 years old are welcome!) to observe wildlife in their natural habitat.
-It organises public and private snake safaries as well as special excursions to the remote uninhabited islands.
+It organises public and private snake safaris as well as special excursions to the remote uninhabited islands.

 Admission: Public snake safaris from $600 per adult and $450 per child and private snake safaris from $3,600.
 See full price list here.